‘The Masked Singer’ Spoilers: Kangaroo Revealed To Be Jordyn Woods

 It was revealed to be actress, model, and entrepreneur Jordyn Woods, who admitted she was “shook” once McCarthy figured her out as the panelists each week failed to guess her during previous episodes.

-To some, Woods’ unmasking wasn’t a shock to all viewers.
+However, Woods’ unmasking wasn’t a shock to all viewers.
 As previously reported by The Inquisitr, fans of the show guessed it could have been her after some of the clues matched up from the first episode.

 She found herself making headlines after Khloe Kardashian’s ex-boyfriend, Tristan Thompson, allegedly cheated on her with Woods, which linked to her saying she was in the spotlight for all the wrong reasons.
 In 2017, her dad, John Woods, who is the person she said “held their family’s heart together,” passed away from cancer.
-Her father was also a sound engineer which is why a gramophone was shown.
+Her father was also a sound engineer, which is why a gramophone was shown.

 Woods took to Instagram after last night’s episode aired.
 She posed with her kangaroo head and expressed her emotions.

 “I honestly don’t know where to begin.
 My opening performance night was right after the Super Bowl.
-I was so nervous and I only had childhood fantasy’s of being on the big stage performing.
+I was so nervous and I only had childhood fantasy’s [sic] of being on the big stage performing.
 I worked long days and nights on this project and had to do it in silence.
 It was the experience of a lifetime and I couldn’t be more thankful.
 The kangaroo mask may be off for good but this is just the start of something so exciting,” she said.

-She hinted that a music career could be on the cards for her as she told fans to “stay tuned” for what’s to come.
+She hinted that a music career could be in the cards for her as she told fans to “stay tuned” for what’s to come.